We always supply two copies of your shipping labels for each parcel:

-I’m shipping outside the EU, do I need customs forms?
+I’m shipping Internationally, do I need customs forms?

 In most cases the customs forms are submitted electronically, so you don’t need to print them.
 If needed, we will produce 5 copies.
 Place three on the first parcel and give the other two to the driver.